Other Brandy Bottom Pages

 On 16 November more spoil was cleared from around the Vertical Engine House wall, this time on the other side of the entrance.
 More stone was recovered, and two irregular shaped metal plates were found lying on top of each other.

-A newsletter for the Friends of Brandy Bottom was published in early December, summarising activities in 2013.
-A copy can be accessed on the archive page of this website.
+A newsletter for the Friends of Brandy Bottom (No 1) was published in early December, summarising activities in 2013.

 The final work party of the year was on 14 December, when the last part of the Vertical Engine House wall was cleared of spoil.